ankostis/jsonschema/docs/errors.rst

         A human readable message explaining the error.

-    .. attribute:: checker
+    .. attribute:: rule

-        The failed `checker
+        The failed `rule
         <http://json-schema.org/latest/json-schema-validation.html#anchor12>`_.

-    .. attribute:: checker_value
+    .. attribute:: rule_value

-        The value for the failed checker in the schema.
+        The value for the failed rule in the schema.

     .. attribute:: schema

         The full schema that this error came from.
-This is potentially a subschema from within the schema that was passed into the checker, or even an entirely different schema if a :validator:`$ref` was followed.
+This is potentially a subschema from within the schema that was passed into the rule, or even an entirely different schema if a :rule:`$ref` was followed.

     .. attribute:: relative_schema_path

-        A :class:`collections.deque` containing the path to the failed checker within the schema.
+        A :class:`collections.deque` containing the path to the failed rule within the schema.

     .. attribute:: absolute_schema_path

-        A :class:`collections.deque` containing the path to the failed checker within the schema, but always relative to the *original* schema as opposed to any subschema (i.e. the one originally passed into a checker, *not* :attr:`schema`\).
+        A :class:`collections.deque` containing the path to the failed rule within the schema, but always relative to the *original* schema as opposed to any subschema (i.e. the one originally passed into a rule, *not* :attr:`schema`\).

     .. attribute:: schema_path